Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+####Version 1.8.8
+* Fixed a bug where multiple "alwaysOpen" keyboards would not switch focus.

 ####Version 1.8.7
 * Fixed a bug that expanded the keyboard/moved it each time it is opened - one pixel at a time.